Bob Atkins (American football)

 Robert Lee Atkins, Jr. (April 2, 1946 – September 22, 2020) was an American professional football player who was a defensive back in the National Football League (NFL).
 He played for the St. Louis Cardinals (1968-1969) and for the Houston Oilers (1970-1976).
 He was born on April 2, 1946, in Modesto, California, and became a native of Atlanta, Georgia.
 When he was three years old, his parents, U.S. Navy Sailor Robert and Mary Brown Atkins, relocated their family from California to Georgia in 1949.
 At Luther J. Price High School, he was an exceptional player in three sports, baseball, basketball, and football.
-After graduating in 1964, Atkins attended Grambling State University, in Grambling, Louisiana.
+After graduating in 1964, Atkins attended Grambling College—now Grambling State University—in Grambling, Louisiana.
 He received a Bachelor of Science degree in Physical Education and Recreation in 1972.
 In 1986, he received a Master of Education degree from Prairie View A&M University (PVAMU) in Prairie View, Texas.

 In 1968, the St. Louis Cardinals drafted Atkins in the second round as a cornerback.
 After the draft, he played in two major all-star games: January 1968, the 19th Annual Senior Bowl All Star Game, and in August 1968, the College All-Star Game against the National Football League World Champs Green Bay Packers.
 As a rookie with the Cardinals, Atkins became known for his exceptional speed and his authoritative hits.
 Playing two years for the Cardinals, Atkins was traded to the Houston Oilers in 1970.
 During his seven-year tenure with the Oilers, he was respected on and off the field for his achievements.
 He won numerous game balls for outstanding game performances often cited in national and local media.
 Retiring from the Houston Oilers in 1976, Atkins pursued other opportunities.